BiomedicalMachineLearning/STimage/development/Xenium_Yuanhao/Classification Blueprint.md

-## Remove the tiles with outlier cell area.
+## Remove the tiles with the outlier cell area.

 Threshold=